larytet/MyPerfectThings/low-cost-herd-monitor.md

 The scalable solution contains 360 degree camera, sound sensors, an optional light reflecting tag for every animal, AI.

-The systen can employ a bright light source, AM radio, satellite communication to signal the herd owner that something is wrong.
+The system can employ a bright light source, AM radio, satellite communication to signal the herd owner that something is wrong.
 Such light source can be registered automatically.
 The distance is 40-80 miles.
 The registration device (a repeater or a final destination) maps the signal, forwards the alarm using light or any mobile network.